learn-co-curriculum/angular-ngroute-readme/README.md

 - Integrate a Controller with ngRoute
 - Integrate a template with ngRoute

+## Routing our applications

+Up until now, nothing we've created is specific to an actual page.
+It wouldn't make sense to put all of the application on one page - we need to split it into logical chunks.
+Just think how Facebook has user profiles, your timeline, your settings, etc. all under different URLs - we need to be able to do the same.

+Our URLs should represent the action that the user wants to make - it wouldn't make sense to have our settings page at `/home` or our home page at `/settings`.
+We should also be able to revisit our URLs and receive the same page back.
+A user should be able to bookmark a settings page or send the link their friend and see the same content the second time.

+Angular allows us to do this - we can define these routes in our application, using controllers and templates (quite similar to our directives).
+Angular, by default, attaches these route URLs to the `#` (hash).
+This is to maximize browser compatibility - we can change the hash of the page without refreshing the page - only newer browsers can actually update the URL without refreshing the page.
+This means our `http://site.com/settings` and `http://site.com/home` routes will actually become `http://site.com/#/settings` and `http://site.com/#/home` respectively.

 ## ngRoute

 `ngRoute` is a module that is provided to us by the Angular team.
 This is a basic router that allows us to specify different templates and controllers for our views.